Working Time Regulations

 He or she does this by signing an opt-out agreement, which can be cancelled at any time.
 The agreement must state how much notice is needed to cancel the agreement, which can be up to three months but a minimum of seven days.

 It is wise to place the opt-out clause in the contract of employment.
 It may still be cancelled by the employee at any time, but at least it is in place when the new employee starts work.

 How is the average weekly working time calculated?

 The number of hours worked each week should be averaged out over the reference period.
 This period is 17 weeks or however long a worker has been working for you if this is less than 17 weeks.
 You should not include paid annual leave, maternity leave, or sick pay in the calculations.

 What should an employer do about a worker with a second job?

 If a worker is known to have a second job, an employer should agree an opt-out with the worker if the total time worked is in excess of 48 hours a week.
 If the opt-out is not agreed, both employers are in breach of the law.

 More generally, employers may wish to make an enquiry of their workforce about any additional employment.
 However, if a worker does not tell an employer about other employment and the employer has no reason to suspect that the worker has another job, it is extremely unlikely that the employer would be found not to have complied.

-Most Net Lawman contracts of employment either restrict the employee from engaging in a second job or oblige him to ask for permission from his employer to that extra work.
+We advise that you put in place contracts of employment that either restrict the employee from engaging in a second job or oblige him or her to ask for permission from the employer to that extra work.

 A night worker is someone who normally works at least three hours at night.
 Night time is between 11pm and 6am, although workers and employers may agree to vary this.